and3rn3t/HealthKitBridge/Documentation/ORGANIZATION_SUMMARY.md

 ## 🎯 What We Accomplished

-Your HealthKit Bridge project has been successfully reorganized to follow Swift and iOS development best practices!
+Your VitalSense Monitor project has been successfully reorganized to follow Swift and iOS development best practices!
 Here's what we've achieved:

 ## 📁 New Structure Overview